 Update June 25, 5:53 p.m.

 The California COVID Assessment Tool, or CalCAT, includes “Nowcasts,” which is the estimated spread rate of COVID-19, short-term forecasts and potential scenarios for the next few months under different conditions, according to a press release.
-The press release added that the goal of CalCAT is to allow Californians to better understand the impact of COVID-19.
+The press release adds that the goal of CalCAT is to allow Californians to better understand the impact of COVID-19.

-Newsom also said the state’s COVID-19 data will be provided on California’s open data portal, and will be made publicly accessible and machine-readable, provided it does not violate patients’ privacy.
+Newsom also said the state’s COVID-19 data will be provided on California’s open data portal, and will be publicly accessible and machine-readable, provided it does not violate patients’ privacy.

 Update June 25, 5:48 p.m.

-The proclamation would allow the state to use additional resources from the state’s rainy day fund to support the ongoing emergency response to COVID-19, according to a press release.
+The proclamation allows the state to use additional resources from the state’s rainy day fund to support the ongoing emergency response to COVID-19, according to a press release.
 The budget emergency will ensure funding for personal protective equipment, medical equipment and other expenditures to support potential hospital surges is available.

 Update June 25, 4:55 p.m.